주메뉴 바로가기 본문으로 바로가기

 2. Writing from the Vendor's Perspective

 'Our technology is superior' matters far less to a decision-maker than 'here's exactly how much this technology will cut your costs.'
-The subject of every sentence in your proposal should be the client, not you.
+Every message in your proposal should ultimately connect back to the value or change it creates for the client.

 3. A Vague Execution Scenario